hannah-grape/pspeter3.github.io/_posts/2011-09-26-playing-minecraft-with-an-xbox360-controller.markdown

 title: "Playing Minecraft With an Xbox360 Controller"
 date: 2011-09-26 12:05
 comments: true
-categories: xbox360 minecraft ubuntu elementary
+tags:
+  - xbox360
+  - minecraft
+  - ubuntu
+  - elementary
 ---

 So I got Minecraft for my birthday, which started this whole adventure.